 The International Accounting Standards Board (IASB or Board) issued IFRS 17 Insurance Contract on 18 May 2017.
 The new standard establishes the principles for the recognition, measurement, presentation and disclosure of insurance contracts within the scope of the standard.
 The new standard will be effective for annual periods beginning on or after 1 January 2021.
-Earlier application is permitted if both IFRS 15 Revenue from Contracts with Customers and IFRS 9 Financial Instruments have also been applied.
 It is not expected that this amendment would be relevant to the Group.

-2.4 Seament Information
+2.4 Segment Information